 NAMPA, Idaho — A southwestern Idaho man police say helped conceal the killing of a woman by his uncle has pleaded not guilty to accessory to second-degree murder.

 Also Friday in 3rd District Court, 24-year-old Jose Cruz Flores pleaded not guilty to destruction of evidence, failure to report a death to authorities and burglary.

-Court documents say Martinez told police officers he hit 36-year-old Selena Thomas with a metal hammer and shoved her into a dresser when she stepped toward him.
+Alfredo Martinez, 38, is charged with second-degree murder in the death of 36-year-old Selena Thomas.
+Court documents say Martinez told police officers he hit Thomas with a metal hammer and pushed her into a dresser when she stepped toward him.

 The documents say Martinez buried the body in a cornfield south of Melba with the help of Flores and others.
 Her body was found Aug.
 21.

 Martinez has pleaded not guilty.
 A jury trial is set for Feb.
 24.

 Judge Gregory Culet on Friday denied a request by Flores' attorney, Alexander Briggs, to have Flores' bond reduced from $200,000 to $25,000.

 Briggs argued that Flores, of Nampa, wasn't a flight risk because he's lived in Canyon County all his life, owns a home and has family in the area, including a 6-year-old son.